ircv3/ircv3-specifications/core/capability-negotiation.md

 #### CAP LS Version

 The LS subcommand has an additional argument which is the version number of the latest capability negotiation protocol supported by the client.
-Newer verisons of capability negotiation allow newer features, as described below:
+Newer versions of capability negotiation allow newer features, as described below:

 Clients that send `302` as the CAP LS version are presumed to support `CAP LS 302` features